26 Types of Moths in Washington State

 They have a distinctive white band that runs across the entire length of their wings.
 They are typically found near dense deciduous forests and can be seen during summer.

-These types of Moths in Washington State prefer to feed on low vegetation and the sap of certain tree species.
+These Moths in Washington State prefer to feed on low vegetation and the sap of certain tree species.

 They are also attracted to the scent of ripening fruits and flowers.
 They are a type of nocturnal moth, meaning they come out in the evening and sleep during the day.